Skip to main content Skip to footer

 Civic Awards

-Nominations for Civic Awards are currently closed.
+Nominations for Civic Awards are closed.

 The Civic Awards recognize individuals who volunteer in areas like culture, heritage, sports, education, and more.
 The decision is at the discretion of the Awards Committee members.